 The "Satisfactory Academic Progress" provisions at Florida College affect only those students applying for state and federal financial aid and should not be confused with other academic policies affecting probationary standing or academic suspension as described in the Florida College catalog for the purposes of continued admission to classes.
 A student may be eligible to continue classes but may not be eligible for Federal financial assistance under these guidelines.
+To remain eligible to receive continued federal financial aid at Florida College, a student must maintain satisfactory academic progress toward the AA, BA or BS degree as defined herein.

 Treatment of course incompletes, withdrawals, repetitions, and noncredit remedial courses: Any incomplete grade earned by a student is not counted toward hours earned or GPA calculation.
 However, if not completed by the deadline, the grade becomes an "F" and will be counted toward hours and GPA.
-Any class designated as W (withdrawn) or WP (withdrawn passing) is not counted toward hours earned or GPA calculation.
-Noncredit Remedial courses are counted toward hours earned and are not included in the GPA calculation.
+Any class designated as W (withdrawn) or WP (withdrawn passing) is counted in hours attempted, but not counted toward hours earned or in the GPA calculation.
+WF will not count toward hours earned but will be figured in the hours attempted and GPA calculation.
+Noncredit, remedial courses are not counted toward hours earned, but they are included in the GPA calculation.
 Any course repeated is only counted once toward hours earned and only counted once for GPA calculation (the best grade earned is counted).
 Repeated courses are only eligible for aid for one retake if passed or to replace a failing grade.